Michael Jacobs (footballer): Wolverhampton Wanderers

 On 11 November 2013, Jacobs was loaned to League One side Wolverhampton Wanderers in a deal to run until 4 January 2014.
 An unused substitute for Wolves' first game after his arrival, he made his club debut in November 2013 in a goalless draw with Brentford and scored his first Wolves goal on 26 December in a 2–0 win against Crewe Alexandra on Boxing Day 2013.

 Following this loan spell, a permanent deal was agreed on 8 January 2014 for Jacobs to sign for Wolverhampton Wanderers for an undisclosed fee, on a 2 1/2-year contract (with the option of an additional year).
 By the end of the season the team had won promotion as League One champions with a record points total for the division (103), with Jacobs contributing eight goals from midfield.

 At Championship level, Jacobs was regularly involved in Wolves' first team but fell out of contention as the season progressed.
 In March 2015 he was sent on loan to fellow Championship club Blackpool in a deal due to last until end of the 2014–15 season.
 He made five appearances (scoring once) as the club unsuccessfully battled relegation before being recalled by Wolves for the run-in.

 Wigan Athletic

 On 27 July 2015, Jacobs moved to newly relegated League One side Wigan Athletic, signing a three-year deal for an undisclosed fee.

 On 16 October 2017, Jacobs signed a two-year contract extension with Wigan which would keep him at the club until the summer of 2020.
 Upon putting pen-to-paper on the new deal, Jacobs stated: "I have played some of my best football here and I am excited for the future."

 After spending five years with Wigan, Jacobs left the club upon the expiration of his contract at the end of the 2019–20 season.

 Portsmouth

-On 14 September 2020, Michael Jacobs was signed by EFL League One team Portsmouth, on a two-year deal for an undisclosed fee.
+On 14 September 2020, Jacobs was signed by EFL League One team Portsmouth, on a two-year deal.
 For the 2020–21 season, Jacobs was assigned the squad number 24 shirt.

+Jacobs left Portsmouth at the end of the 2022–23 season, following the expiration of his contract.

+Chesterfield

+On 4 August 2023, Jacobs was signed by National League side Chesterfield, reuniting him with his former Wigan manager Paul Cook and teammate Will Grigg.
+Jacobs was released by The Spireites at the end of the 2024/25 season, having made 70 appearances across 2 seasons for the club.

+Northampton Town

+On 16 June 2025, Jacobs agreed to return to Northampton Town on a one-year deal.